rvbsm/fsit/README.md

 To sit down, look down and sneak twice.
 To get up, just sneak once.
-Also, right-click on stairs or slabs works.
+Also, right-click with Shift on stairs, slabs or horizontal logs works.

 ## Contributing